risingwavelabs/risingwave-docs/cloud/organization-sso.md

 Single Sign-On (SSO) is an authentication method that allows a user to access multiple applications with one set of login credentials.

-Currently, RisingWave Cloud supports Okta as an identity provider (IdP) platform for SSO.
+RisingWave Cloud supports SAML-based identity provider (IdP) platforms for SSO.

 This article will guide you through the process of setting up SSO for your organization on RisingWave Cloud and logging in with SSO.